tikv/rfcs/text/0082-dynamic-size-region.md

 all throughput.
 N and P should be configurable, I suggest to set it to 300 and 1% respectively first.
 The algorithm is just one possible solution and subject to change for evaluation.

+Because the boundaries of buckets can changed by writes, so PD may need to merge the history of different versions of buckets.
+There are two possible solutions.
+For example, buckets { [a, c), [c, e) } is replaced by { [a, b), [b, d), [d, e) },
+1. To simulate the old split behavior, history of [a, c) should be inherited by [b, d) and [c, e) should be inherited by [d, e).
+The history should be inherited by the rightest overlapping buckets.
+2. Or the history of [a, c) can be shared by both [a, b) and [b, d), [d, e) can be shared by both [b, d) and [d, e).
+The history should be inherited by all overlapping buckets and optionally multiply a factor like 0.8 for errors.

 ### Replication

 A large region can take minutes to be replicated, PD should make cost estimation on actual size